-5. Select in the Stream Size (MB) field to set the size of the capture.
+5. Select in the Stream Size (MB) field and set the size of the capture.

-Note: The minimum stream size is 1 MB and the maximum size is 2000 MB.
+Note: The minimum stream size is 1MB and the maximum size is 2000 MB.

-- 6. Select the close icon (\mathbf{X}) to close the settings. - 7.
+- 6. Select the close icon (★) to close the settings. - 7.
 On the application bar, select the Capture icon () to start the process.
 When the capture type is Screenshot and Stream, a percentage is displayed under the Capture icon.